barryclark/jekyll-now/_posts/2019-05-27-accelerating-batch-processing.md

 ## Problem Description
 About 2 months ago, my colleagues and I took part in the Advanced Category for the [Shopee National Data Science Challenge 2019](https://medium.com/r/?url=https%3A%2F%2Fcareers.shopee.sg%2Fndsc%2F).
 The competition involves extracting product attributes from product title, and we were given three main categories of items: mobile, fashion and beauty products.
 In addition, we were also given the image path of each item and the associated image file - all 77.6 GB of it!

 It was our first ever competition on Kaggle, and we started out feeling confident with the hybrid text-and-image model we had in mind - only to face bottlenecks in downloading and processing the large image datasets into Numpy arrays in order to feed them as inputs for our model.
-Here are some of my notes on the approach I attempted to resolve these issues, with particular focus on how I used numba and concurrent.futures to accelerate batch processing of almost a million images from several months to just around a few days.
+Here are some of my notes on the approach I attempted to resolve these issues, with particular focus on how I used numba and concurrent.futures to accelerate batch processing of almost a million images from **several months** to just around **a few days**.

 ---

 # Data Processing Workflow
-To start off, here are the general steps in our data processing workflow:
+To start off, here are the **general steps** in our data processing workflow:
 1. Download large image datasets from source using wget command
 2. Upload large volume of image files to Google Cloud Storage using gsutil
 3. Import each image file from Cloud Storage to Colab